Shaamar, Selenge

 Shaamar (Шаамар) is a sum (district) of Selenge Province in northern Mongolia.
 The Dulaankhaan urban-type settlement is 35 km S from Shaamar sum center.
 In 2008, its population was 4,158.

 The sum center settlement of Shaamar is divided into two parts, about 8 miles apart.
 Upper Shaamar is located on a flat part of a hill and lower Shaamar on the banks of the Selenge River.
 Lower Shaamar has access to the railway station and water from the river.

 Shaamar was established as a negdel (agricultural cooperative) during the agricultural movement of the 1930s in Mongolia.
 Today, the local economy is mainly supported by vegetables, cattle, pork, poultry, and lumber.

+Administrative divisions

+The district is divided into three bags, which are: